Optimal Causal Annotations: An Application to Casenotes in Social Services: Additional experiments, details, and discussion

 To solve our optimization problem, we used the python package CVXPY and we specifically used the Splitting Conic Solver (SCS) solver.

 Once the experiments are run, we display the means and $95\%$ confidence interval bands, obtained through bootstrapping, in each of our figures.

-\subsection{Synthetic Data}
+\subsection{Synthetic data}

-Before running our batch adaptive algorithm, we split the data into a validation set ($35\%$ of data) in which we estimate the ATE on.
-Then we use the remainder of the data to run our algorithm, which splits that data into the two batches in the way we described previously.
+Before running our batch adaptive algorithm, we split the data into a validation set ($35\%$ of data), which we use to estimate the oracle ATE.
+Then we use the remainder (65\%) of the data to run our algorithm, which splits that data into the two batches in the way we described previously.